 “If anyone should die,” spoke the Prince as he raised his sword to the sky, “It shall be I!”
 The Prince disappeared further into the forest, his Knights lagged behind.

 Deep in the forest, creatures lingered in the unknown world.
 The Knights held their swords as light from the sun became dimmer and grimmer.
 Nothing but tall thick woods and an uneasy heaviness surrounded the Prince and his Knights.
 Echoes of distant animals sang in their ears.
 Their horses became fretful as danger whispered to the wind.
 The Prince and his Knights calmed their fears.
-They attempted to get them back in formation but the horses were too scared.
+They attempted to get the horses back in formation but they were too scared.
 Something frightened them at every turn, at every crack.

 The Prince paused as he listened closely.
-Over in the distance a pack of wolves stomping the ground came silently.
-The prince turned to his Knights and prepared them for an attack.
+Over in the distance a pack of wolves stomping the ground neared.
+The prince turned to his Knights and encouraged them for a battle.
 The stomping became louder, their numbers multiplied as the sound of hungry wolves approached them.
 “Come alive men!”
-The Prince shouted courageously.
+The Prince shouted valiantly.
 He swung his sword and glued his feet to the ground.
-“We will kill them all if we have to!”
+“We will kill them all if we must!”
 The Prince proclaimed in hopes of inspiring his Knights.

 The sound of wolves rattled behind a bush.
 The Prince and his Knights prepared themselves for blood when nothing but a gust of wind carrying the sound of wolves rushed before them.
 The cool refreshing burst of air blew dirt from the ground and into their eyes.
 They covered their faces as the dirt from the wind flew away, taking the stomping of wolves with it.
 They cleared their eyes as silence settled.
 They stood for a moment, dumbfounded, as they realized they were never in any danger.